minatomuh/cpu-sim/README.md

 # GTU-C312 CPU Simulator

-A simple CPU simulator with a custom instruction set and cooperative operating system implementation.
+A simple CPU simulator with a custom instruction set and operating system implementation.

 The OS made for this simulator: **[minatomuh/minOS](https://github.com/minatomuh/minOS)**